FOSDEM/website/content/news/2025-12-10-dev-random.md

 The deadline for `/dev/random` submissions is the **10th January**, with accepted talks being notified around the 17th.

-Keep an eye out for more details about taking part in lightning talks, but expect:
+Keep an eye out for more details about taking part in the new lightning talks, but expect:

 - Around 5 minute time limit
 - Submissions opening closer to the event, and closing a day or two before